 - Rising shipping costs: Higher tariffs usually mean bigger shipping fees.
 Carriers change their rates because of the new international shipping rules, and dropshippers need to either take on these costs or pass them to customers.

-Are suppliers moving out of China
+Are suppliers moving out of China?

 With the tariffs in place, many dropshippers are looking for other sourcing options.
 Manufacturers are increasingly shifting to other countries like Vietnam and India.